Trip Guide for Photographers in Farmington

 As for how to make a photography trip happen?
 It starts with choosing the “right” season.

-“Right” is in quotes here because there isn’t really one right season for shooting — it just depends on what you’re looking for in your photography sessions.
+“Right” is in quotes here because there isn’t really one right season for shooting; it just depends on what you’re looking for in your photography sessions.
 Each season has something wonderfully different to offer.

 Spring and fall, for example, have comfortable weather and good hiking conditions if you’re looking to get out into the wilderness.
-At the same time, the two are obviously quite different in the state of the flora and fauna these times of year.
+At the same time, the two are obviously quite different in the state of the flora and fauna at these times of year.

 Summer, meanwhile, has long daylight hours and a dramatic sun, while winter offers different lighting, with quieter atmospheres and more time for stunning night sky photography.